The many faces of lawsonia intracellularis

-A high number of swine farms worldwide are facing porcine intestinal adenomatosis (PIA).
+Many swine holdings worldwide face porcine intestinal adenomatosis (PIA).
 Between 30-90% of the farms are thought to be infected, depending on the country.
-In North America, pig holders have been struggling with the infectious disease since the early 1990’s and it is estimated that it has caused yearly economic losses of 20 Mio. $.
+In North America, pig holders have been struggling with this infectious disease since the early 1920’s and it is estimated that it has caused yearly economic losses of 20 Mio.
+US$.
 Due to intensive transnational trade, PIA has also spread to other countries and has now become increasingly important in Europe, causing problems in the UK, Denmark, Germany and Holland, to name only a few.

-While the cause for the highly virulent enteric disease was unknown when it started to spread across wide regions of the USA, today the name and the nature of the causative pathogen is known: Lawsonia intracellularis, a gram-negative bacterium which is transmitted orally between pigs or through other animals, and which grows inside the cells of the small intestine.
-Due to this intracellular growth, Lawsonia intracellularis can remain hidden for a long time.
-Therefore, the contagion with the pathogen is possible from animals which don’t show clinical signs. which is one of the reasons why the disease is difficult to detect and prevent.
+While the cause for the highly virulent enteric disease was unknown when it started to spread across wide regions of the USA, today the name and the nature of the causative pathogen is known: Lawsonia intracellularis, a gram-negative bacterium which is transmitted orally between pigs or through other vectors, and which grows inside the cells of the small intestine.
+Due to this intracellular growth, L. intracellularis can remain hidden for a long time and the contagion with the pathogen is possible from animals which do not show clinical signs.
+This is one of the reasons why the disease is difficult to detect and prevent.

-Even though the feared PIA is the most widely known manifestation of Lawsonia intracellularis, it is only one of its four clinical forms.
-Necrotic enteritis (NE), regional ileitis (RI) and PIA are the chronic courses of the disease, while proliferative haemorrhagic enteropathy (PHE) is the acute form of Lawsonia intracellularis.
+Even though the feared PIA is the most widely known manifestation of L. intracellularis, it is only one of its four clinical forms.
+Necrotic enteritis (NE), regional ileitis (RI) and PIA are the chronic courses of the disease, while proliferative haemorrhagic enteropathy (PHE) is the acute form of L. intracellularis.
 PHE, though very aggressive and often lethal, occurs less often than the chronic forms and is usually seen in finisher pigs of 6 months of age or older.
-It is most likely that increased stress during the end of the fattening period causes the pathogen to become virulent in previously subclinically infected animals.
+In these cases, it is likely that increased stress towards the end of the fattening period causes the pathogen to become virulent in previously subclinically infected animals.

-The chronic manifestations of Lawsonia intracellularis are most often seen in piglets or in the early fattening period.
+The chronic manifestations of L. intracellularis are most often seen in piglets or in the early fattening period.
 The symptoms of these forms are less specific and include low feed intake and weight gain and different forms of diarrhea.
-A typical sign is also an increasing difference in body weight within the groups of animals of the same age.
-The mortality of affected groups is not very high, so that the economic problem of the disease is mainly due to low productivity of the fattening pigs.
+Another typical sign is an increasing difference in body weight within the groups of animals of the same age.
+The mortality of affected groups is not very high, so that the economic losses of the disease are mainly owed to low productivity of the fattening pigs.
 A definite identification of the chronic form which is affecting the animals, PIA, RI or NE, is only possible through post-mortem analysis of the intestine.
 The different forms affect different parts of the ileum and vary slightly in their appearance.
-However, the underlying pathogen, Lawsonia intracellularis, can also be determined in live animals through diagnostic detection in the faeces.
+However, the underlying pathogen, L. intracellularis, can also be determined in live animals through diagnostic detection in the faeces.

 About the author

-Sophie-Charlotte Wall studied agricultural sciences at the University of Göttingen, specializing on animal sciences.
-She has gained practical experience in various species before focusing on swine production at Phytobiotics.
-Sophie's goal is to support a sustainable pig nutrition and improving animal performance and well-being through the functional application of high quality feed additives.
+Sophie-Charlotte Wall studied agricultural sciences at the University of Göttingen, Germany, specializing on animal sciences.
+She has gained practical experience in various species before becoming part of the Research and Innovation team at Phytobiotics.
+Sophie's goal is to support a sustainable animal nutrition and improving animal performance and well-being through the functional application of high-quality feed additives.